• Home

 Mistake 1: Lack of kuzushi

-In Judo, it is crucial to maintain good kuzushi or off-balance, especially when performing Tai Otoshi.
-You need to ensure that you break your opponent's balance before attempting the technique.
+Maintaining good kuzushi or off-balance is crucial in Judo, especially when performing Tai Otoshi.
+You must ensure that you break your opponent's balance before attempting the technique.
 Many Judokas make the mistake of not effectively destabilizing their opponent, making it easier for the opponent to resist or counter.

 Tai Otoshi